psf/requests/docs/index.rst

 Requests is an :ref:`ISC Licensed <isc>` HTTP library, written in Python, for human beings.

 Most existing Python modules for sending HTTP requests are extremely verbose and cumbersome.
-Python's builtin :py:class:`urllib2` module provides all the HTTP functionality I need, but it's api is thoroughly **broken**.
-It reqires an enormous amount of work (even method overrides) to do the simplest of things.
+Python's builtin :py:class:`urllib2` module provides all the HTTP capabilities required, but the api is thoroughly **broken**.
+It reqires an *enormous* amount of work (even method overrides) to perform the simplest of tasks.

-Requests allow you to send GET, HEAD, PUT, POST, DELETE requests.
-You can add headers, form data, miltipart files, and parameters with simple Python dictionaries.
+Enter Requests.
+Requests allow you to send **GET**, **HEAD**, **PUT**, **POST**, and **DELETE** HTTP requests.
+You can add headers, form data, miltipart files, and parameters with simple Python dictionaries, and access the response data in the same way.
 It's powered by :py:class:`urllib2`, but it does all the hard work and crazy hacks for you.

 It's Simple